mehulagg/gitlab/doc/administration/operations/puma.md

 and has replaced Unicorn.
 From GitLab 14.0, Unicorn is no longer supported.

 NOTE:
-Starting with GitLab 13.0, Puma is the default web server and Unicorn has been disabled by default.
+Starting with GitLab 13.0, Puma is the default web server and Unicorn has been disabled.
 In GitLab 14.0, Unicorn was removed from the Linux package and only Puma is available.

 ## Configure Puma